What is revenue statistics?

 The following statistic parameters are very important to be familiar with:

-Post-sale tickets are requests such as questions around delivery, returns, etc.
+Converted tickets are requests such as questions around delivery, returns, etc.

-When your agents are responding to pre-sale tickets, they have an opportunity to influence the sale, and to convert the customer.
+When your agents are responding to tickets, they have an opportunity to influence the sale, and to convert the customer.